aquaraga/aquaraga.github.io/_posts/2017-01-02-function-composition.markdown

 In the process of finding the _root of sum of squares_, we could still abstract out _root of sum_ as a composition i.e. `(comp math/sqrt +)`.

+### Javascript: an honourable mention ###

+A discussion on a functional programming concept cannot be complete without mentioning javascript.
+There is no standard function to perform composition, and is easy to cook up one:

+{% highlight javascript %}

+let comp = (...fns) =>
+  (params) => fns.reverse().reduce((acc, f) => f(acc), params)

+{% endhighlight %}

+Briefly speaking, `comp` takes in a bunch of functions and returns one function.
+This function takes in some parameters which is directly fed to the inner-most function.
+Observe that the `fns` are reversed, because function application is right-to-left.

 [eta-reduction]: https://wiki.haskell.org/Eta_conversion